 Practical skills are an important part of studying physics, so we make sure that you have all the space and equipment you need to develop the skills of a professional scientist.

-We're based in the Hicks Building, where our students have access to a range of specialist technology, from the telescopes on the roof to our Quantum Information Lab, the only one of its kind in the UK.
-It's all right next to the Students' Union and down the road from the 24/7 library facilities at the Information Commons and The Diamond.
+We're based in the Hicks Building, where our students have access to a range of specialist technology, from the telescopes and solar panels on the roof, to our Quantum Information Lab – the first one of its kind in the UK.